Dogs are full of behaviors that seem weird to us humans. However, most of these behaviors do have some logic behind them. Dog logic.

 - Use a "high value treat" (a treat he really likes, or doesn't get very often) so he's motivated.

 - When you pass by a car tire, redirect his attention toward you, using the treat.

-- Choose a short, concise command, like "leave it" or "no tire."
+- Choose a short, concise cue like "leave it."

-When you notice your dog looking at a car tire, say your command and brandish the treat.
-When he looks at you instead of the tire, give him verbal praise and the treat, and keep repeating until he gets the hang of it.
-You can also call in a professional trainer to help with this process.
+When you notice your dog looking at a car tire, say your cue and click or say "yes!" when the dog looks back at you, then give them the treat.
+Keep repeating until they get the hang of it.
+You can also call in a qualified professional trainer to help with this process.